19 Gravel Backyard Ideas (Design Gallery)

 The price of gravel depends on quite a few factors, such as the type of gravel you choose and additional costs like delivery and installation.

-On average, though, gravel comes at a cost of about $60 to $75 for every cubic yard before additional costs are factored in.
+On average, though, gravel comes at a cost of about $60 to $75 for every cubic yard of coverage before additional costs are factored in.
 In square feet, this equates to about $1 to $3 per square foot.

 If you’re having trouble calculating an estimated cost of your gravel, you can always rely on the help of a gravel cost calculator.